buildpacks/rfcs/text/0000-relax-mixin-contract.md

 # Drawbacks
 [drawbacks]: #drawbacks

 This change reduces the power of the mixin model for stack authors.
 Previously, stack authors could reliably use `run:mypkg` to indicate that a run image strictly contains the runtime version of mypkg (which may provide different functionality than `mypkg`).
+Now `run:mypkg` and `mypkg` imply the exact same thing for the run image.

 # Alternatives
 [alternatives]: #alternatives

 - Refactor mixins entirely, e.g., enforce stack<->stack and stack<->buildpack mixin interfaces separately.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes